Saurabhsingh5800/e-commerce-api/README.md

 # Eccomerce-API
 this API impliments the CRUD for product inventory.
 It stores name and quantity of the product. it can create, delete, update and delete the product.
-[Video](youtube.com/wizzenalum) to show demo and setup.
 ## How to setup on local machine
-To use this repository your machine should have [node](https://nodejs.org/en/), npm, [monogodb](https://docs.mongodb.com/manual/installation/) and [git](https://git-scm.com/downloads).

 1. check pre-requisits by these.
 ```go
 node --version